stepleton/bootloader/README.md

     srec_cat program.S68 -offset -0x800 -o program.bin -binary

-Generated programs contain small segments of code at 512-byte intervals, each one printing a message to the string indicating which disk sector it was loaded from.
+Generated programs contain small segments of code at 512-byte intervals, each one printing a message indicating which disk sector it was loaded from.

 ### `FakeBootRom.X68` ###